FAQs

 What are my options if the waterfall walk is too steep?

-We know the waterfall walk may be too steep for some people.
-You can still walk to our first waterfall, the incredibly picturesque Clampitt Falls, and visit the base of our stunning Lady Exmouth Waterfalls, plunging 70m into ancient woodland.
-If the waterfall walk is too challenging, we also have seven lakes with walking routes around them.
-Our Lower lakes offer a beautiful alternative walk which is much more gentle, here you will see our standing stones and poetry Oak tree along with butterfly meadows and other wildlife.
-Our friendly team on admissions will chat this through with you when you arrive.
+Recognising that the waterfall walk might pose a challenge for certain individuals, there are alternative scenic options available.
+You can leisurely stroll to our initial waterfall, the picturesque Clampitt Falls, and explore the base of the magnificent Lady Exmouth Waterfalls, cascading 70m into ancient woodland.
+Additionally, we boast seven lakes with pretty walking routes.
+The Lower lakes provide a serene and more easily navigable alternative, showcasing our standing stones, poetry Oak tree, butterfly meadows, and diverse wildlife.
+Our friendly team on admissions will chat through our different routes when you arrive.
 Map boards are placed around the estate to help guide you.

 Are dogs allowed?